 I write and stay at my writing desk for long hours though I love the road.
 As I wrote this article, I cried missing the places I have been to and the people I have met.
 Though the same places and people did make me laugh some time later.
 And I felt happy and proud that I have so many memories.

 Are your travels taking your life story forward?
+Do you also travel to learn?
 Let me know in comments.